CleverCloud/documentation/content/doc/administrate/activity.md

 ![Re-deployment triggered by the monitoring](/images/doc/monitoring.png)

-- `Unreachable`: The monitoring couldn't open an HTTP connection with the application, assumed it has crashed, and restarted it.
+- `Unreachable`: The monitoring servers couldn't open a TCP connection with at least one monitoring agent hosted on instances of the application.
-- `Timeout`: Opening the HTTP connection took too long so the monitoring restarted the application in case the application has crashed.
+- `Timeout`: The monitoring servers has succeed to open TCP connections on all monitoring agents hosted on instances of the application, but at least one did not send its probes in time.
-- `Scaling`: The application restarted in a new VM more adjusted to the current consumption.
+- `Scaling`: Clever Cloud triggers a new deployment with more instances (virtual machines) or more resources of the application as the platform detects that the consumption is greater that the determined threshold on memory or CPU usage.
 For further details, see [Scalability](../scalability)
-- `Maintenance`: Clever Cloud performed a maintenance operation on the VM (language version availability, libraries, etc) and restarted the VM to integrate the new configuration.
+- `Maintenance`: Clever Cloud performed a maintenance deployment of the application to integrate new configurations, security patches, operating system updates, runtime updates and so on...
 - `DiskFull`: Rarely appears, but you could see this message if you haven't enabled the auto-scalability, after the app crashed and the monitoring restarted it.